Bashar48/Learning-Journal/README.md

 #### Reminders on how to stay a growth mindset
 1. **Accept challenges with a will of victory.**
-2. **be always open to recive criticiscm to benefit from outside opinions.**
+2. **be always open to recieve criticiscm to benefit from outside opinions.**
-3. **treat other peoples success as motive and a drive froward to achieve your own.**
+3. **treat other peoples success as motive and a drive forward to achieve your own.**